-You will see a list of all of your online, hybrid, and web-enhanced courses on the Southeastern Tech ANGEL Homepage under the Courses Section/Nugget.
+- You will see a list of all of your online, hybrid, and web-enhanced courses on the Southeastern Tech Blackboard Homepage under the Courses Section/Module.

 - Click on the course you want to enter.

-It is very important that you look around each ANGEL course by clicking the tabs and nuggets to learn where everything is located (announcements, syllabus, lesson plan, course work, grades, etc.).
-Along with your email, check the announcements in ANGEL daily.
-Your instructor may frequently post important information in the announcement section of ANGEL.
+It is very important that you look around each course by clicking the menu items and modules to learn where everything is located (announcements, syllabus, lesson plan, course work, grades, etc.).
+Along with your email, check the announcements in Blackboard daily.
+Your instructor may frequently post important information in the announcement section of Blackboard.
 Additionally, check your student email/Owl Mail located within mySTC.
 If your instructor uses Course Messages to communicate, you must enter your Blackboard course to send and receive those messages.

-If you have any problems logging in or experience technical difficulties, contact the appropriate ANGEL point of contact.
+If you have any problems logging in or experience technical difficulties, contact the appropriate Blackboard point of contact.